SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

     grep -f ./results/session1/hint/diff_footprints/Cardiac.txt ./results/session1/hint/motifmatching/Cardiac_mpbs.bed > ./results/session1/hint/diff_motifmatching/Cardiac_mpbs.bed
     grep -f ./results/session1/hint/diff_footprints/hESC.txt ./results/session1/hint/motifmatching/hESC_mpbs.bed > ./results/session1/hint/diff_motifmatching/hESC_mpbs.bed

 You can then open these files in IGV and inspect footprints and motif hits close to relevant genes as GATA6.
 Are you able to find any motif close to a gene?
 You can also zoom out of your IGV browser and check for potential enhancer regions.
-Also, you should zoom in in the open chromatin region to see how the base pair signal provided by HINT-ATAC looks like.
+Also, you should zoom in the open chromatin region to see how the base pair signal provided by HINT-ATAC looks like.